 Andromeda Gardens is a 6-acre botanical garden and attractive tourist attraction in the village of Bathsheba, Saint Joseph in Barbados.
 Name after the Greek Goddess this magnificent garden was created by the late Iris Bannochie as a haven for relaxation as well as a botanical garden.

-This garden contains an wonderful collection of different plants from many other tropical and sub-tropical locations, either collected by Iris Bannochie herself, or given to her as gifts.
+This garden contains a wonderful collection of different plants from many other tropical and sub-tropical locations, either collected by Iris Bannochie herself or given to her as gifts.
 On her passing in 1988 she bequeathed Andromeda Gardens to the Barbados National Trust so that its amazing beauty would continue to be a blessing to visitors.
 Click here to learn more about Andromeda Gardens Barbados.

 Orchid World is a six-acre tropical flower garden located amidst the lush sugarcane fields of St. George in central Barbados.
 Located at one of the higher points of the island at 800 ft above sea level, Orchid World has become the ideal tour stop where you can take in the lovely country views.
 In addition, this location is perfect for growing and displaying the more than 1,000 Orchids currently on display as well as the thousands of Caribbean plants and flowers.

-A visit to Orchid World allows you explore the well-landscaped, meandering path that leads you on a self-guided tour past a waterfall, through a coral grotto and eventually through five orchid houses with stunning blooms!.
+A visit to Orchid World allows you to explore the well-landscaped, meandering path that leads you on a self-guided tour past a waterfall, through a coral grotto and eventually through five orchid houses with stunning blooms!.
 Click here to learn more about Orchid World Barbados.